 Within a specific Booking, go to the “Conversation” menu item in the upper, right, under the Booking #.
 In addition, you can use the CRM tab from the main OwnerRez menu (CRM > Inbox) to see folks you’ve messaged with – both SMS Messages and ones sent through Airbnb.

-At present OwnerRez SMS capabilities are only available from numbers based out of North America, and can only send to North American numbers.
+At present, OwnerRez SMS capabilities are only available from numbers based out of North America, and can only send to North American numbers.
 This is not a technical limitation - it's an economic one, as we have not yet worked out a suitable way to charge for telecom service in Europe and Asia, whose systems are generally billed very differently.
 We intend to add worldwide capability in the near future.

 How do you know which phone numbers are mobile and can receive text messages, and which are landlines that can't?